nadiazada/nadiazada/README.md

 - **Email:** Ghanizadanadia@gmail.com

 ---
+Right now, I’m focused on growing my skills, contributing to collaborative projects, and exploring internship opportunities in software engineering or data science.
 <!--
 **nadiazada/nadiazada** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.